Education ballot measure fails, marijuana too close to call

 Win or lose, state leaders have vowed to join 30 other states in legalizing pot for people with certain conditions.

-After months of fierce debate and campaigning, Mormon church leaders, state lawmakers and the governor — all opponents of the initiative — reached a compromise with medical marijuana advocates in which they agreed on parameters for a law that suited all sides.
+After months of fierce debate and campaigning, Mormon church leaders, state lawmakers and the governor — all opponents of the initiative — reached a compromise before the election with medical marijuana advocates in which they agreed on parameters for a law that suited all sides.

 If the ballot initiative passes, it will be revised to fit the compromise.
 If it fails, a new law will be drafted.
 Gov. Gary Herbert has promised to call a special session after the election to make that happen.